Your free guide to the probate process

-We currently buy in good quality antiques, furniture, collectables, jewellery, electronics, gold and silver.
-Contact our team today to find out how we can help you or alternatively if you have some images of the items please send them via email and we would be able to give you an quote of value.
+We currently buy good quality antiques, furniture, collectables, jewellery, electronics, gold and silver.
+Contact our team today to find out how we can help you, or if you have some images of the items, please send them via email, and we will be able to give you a quote of value.

 How much needs to be cleared

-Before you call to arrange clearance, it’s best for you to quote how much you have to be cleared.
-One of the Cullen’s Clearance Luton trucks would hold the equivalent of one single garage full of items and furniture, which is around 20 cubic yards or 3 builders’ skips.
-If you can quote how much of the truck your items would fill, we can provide an quoted quote over the phone.
+Before you call to arrange clearance, you should let us know how much needs to be cleared.
+One of our Luton trucks would hold the equivalent of one single garage full of items and furniture, which is around 20 cubic yards or three builders’ skips.
+If you can quote how much of the truck your items would fill, we can provide an accurate quote over the phone.
 Alternatively, one of our team can visit you at the property at your convenience and assess the cost to clear the items that you have.
-We will provide you with a written quote, with no obligation and if you find a cheaper quote, we will do our best to price match.
+We will provide you with a written quote with no obligation, and if you find a cheaper quote, we will do our best to price match.

 When you have decided what to keep, what to sell and what to donate, you should decide which services will be of most use to you: